Petr Pavel: Foreign policy

 On 15 January 2024, Pavel visited Israel to express solidarity with the country during the Gaza war.
 There were protests in Prague against his visit to Israel.
 After meeting with Israeli politicians, Pavel said that he supports a two-state solution.
 He then visited Qatar, where he discussed the Israeli-Palestinian conflict with Qatar's Emir Tamim bin Hamad Al Thani.

 On 6 February 2025, Pavel signed a bill that prohibits Russian nationals from obtaining Czech citizenship, even if they have lived in the Czech Republic for a long time, which critics denounced as discriminatory and contrary to European values.

 On 21 May 2025, Pavel issued a presidential pardon halting the criminal prosecution of four members of the Czech Army's 601st Special Forces Group.
 The soldiers had been investigated in connection with the death of Afghan soldier Vahidullah Khan in 2018, following an insider attack at the Shindand Air Base in Afghanistan that resulted in the death of a Czech dog handler and injuries to two others.
 The charges, which included extortion and dereliction of duty, stemmed from allegations concerning the treatment of the captured Afghan suspect.
 Pavel justified the pardons by citing the extraordinary and complex wartime conditions, the non-violent nature of the alleged offences, and the protracted length of the investigation.
 The decision, endorsed by the Czech government, was a rare example of presidential clemency in military matters.

 On 17 July 2025, Pavel signed a comprehensive amendment to the Czech Criminal Code that criminalizes public support for Communism, legally equating it with Nazi propaganda.
 While the law passed with wide parliamentary support, it drew criticism from the Communist Party of Bohemia and Moravia, which described it as a politically motivated attempt to silence opposition.

 On 27 July 2025, Pavel met with the Dalai Lama to congratulate him on his 90th birthday during a private visit to India, prompting the Chinese government to suspend official relations with him on 12 August.

+Following the March 2026 US-Israeli strikes on Iran, Pavel condemned the Iranian regime’s human rights violations, support for terrorism, and backing of Russia's war in Ukraine.